node-red-contrib-socketcan 1.3.0

 Sending CAN frames

 socketcan-in node is provided for sending CAN frames.
-You can send standard or extended id frames but currently not FD frames.
+You can send standard or extended id frames, FD frames are supported.

 Set up the interface to some real CAN hardware or use a virtual interface.